Open-Attestation/documentation-website/docs/component/open-attestation.md

 sidebar_label: Wrapper SDK (javascript)
 ---

-The OpenAttestation SDK (javascript) is a npm module that allows you to manipulate OA documents programmatically.
+The OpenAttestation SDK (JavaScript) is a npm module that allows you to manipulate OA documents programmatically.
 This is useful if you are building your own API or web components.
-Some common use cases where you need this module:
+Some common use cases of this module:
 - [Generating OA documents from external data sources programmatically](#wrapping-documents)
 - [Extracting data from OA documents programmatically](#retrieving-document-data)
 - [Programmatic selective disclosure of data fields from issued OA documents](#obfuscating-data)